MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: DC Machines

-5. The direction of rotation of a dc motor is found out by
+5. The direction of rotation of a dc generator is found out by

 Your score is